 Of the two films, The Punisher 90 is easily the better film, even though it discarded the characters costume, never concerned itself with an origin story and was the lesser budgeted of the two.
 It at least had a perfect sense of the comic-bookish and delved into the dark avenging vigilante psychology; The Punisher 2004, by comparison, looks more like another big-budget action film than it ever does a comic-book adaptation.

 The Punisher was a reasonable hit and was followed by a superior sequel Punisher: War Zone (2008).
 Both Jonathan Hensleigh and Thomas Jane were absent and the title role recast with Ray Stevenson.
-Frank Castle also makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus and in the second season of the tv series Daredevil (2015 ) played by Jon Bernthal, who was subsequently spun out in his own tv series with the upcoming The Punisher (2018 ).
+Frank Castle also makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus and in the second season of the tv series Daredevil (2015 ) played by Jon Bernthal, who was subsequently spun out in his own tv series with The Punisher (2017 ).